Where Do Dental Implants Come From?

 Just 2000 years ago missing teeth were being substituted for animal teeth, and the poor were even selling their teeth to the wealthy, just to make ends meet!
 The body often rejected these surrogate teeth, causing infection.

 More recently in 1931 in Honduras, Dr. Wilson Monroe and his wife found a jawbone amongst other artifacts, with teeth fashioned from shells and attached to the jawbone of an ancient man.

 Today we are lucky enough to have dental implants that not only look and feel like real teeth, and anesthesia for the pain is also a plus.
 Thanks to studies conducted by Per-Ingvar Brånemark of Sweden in the 1950’s, oral surgeons have been able to perfect the process over the years to create today’s implants, which have a 98% success rate!
 Through a process known as osseointegration, metals and other implant materials are able to be skillfully placed so that your jaw bone actually attaches itself to the implant creating a seamless support system.

 Missing a tooth or two?
-Give us a call at North Little Rock Office Phone Number 501-771-4631 to discuss your dental implant options today!
+Give us a call at Oral Surgery Office Phone Number 501-771-4631 to discuss your dental implant options today!